garyhurtz/cmp_kitty/README.md

 - [nvim-cmp](https://github.com/hrsh7th/nvim-cmp)
 - [kitty](https://github.com/kovidgoyal/kitty)

+Note: Communication other than via Unix sockets appears to be broken.
+There is temporarily an additional requirement of an OS that supports Unix sockets, meaning Linux and possibly Mac OS.

 ### Kitty Configuration

 This extension requires that Kitty is configured to allow remote control.
 Refer to the